-(b) In all cases, the seller becomes insolvent within 10 days after receipt of the first installment on their price.

-(2) The buyer's right to recover the goods under sub.
-(1) (a) vests upon acquisition of a special property, even if the seller had not then repudiated or failed to deliver.

-(3) If the identification creating the buyer's special property has been made by the buyer, the buyer acquires the right to recover the goods only if they conform to the contract for sale.
-History: 1991 a.
-316; 2001 a.
-10.
+- (a) In the case of goods bought for personal, family, or household purposes, the seller repudiates or fails to deliver as required by the contract; or - (b) In all cases, the seller becomes insolvent within 10 days after receipt of the first installment on their price. - (2) The buyer's right to recover the goods under sub.
+(1) (a) vests upon acquisition of a special property, even if the seller had not then repudiated or failed to deliver. - (3) If the identification creating the buyer's special property has been made by the buyer, the buyer acquires the right to recover the goods only if they conform to the contract for sale.

-402.503 Manner of seller's tender of delivery.
+- 402.503 Manner of seller's tender of delivery.
 (1) Tender of delivery requires that the seller put and hold conforming goods at the buyer's disposition and give the buyer any notification reasonably necessary to enable the buyer to take delivery.
-The manner, time and place for tender are determined by the agreement and this chapter, and in particular:

-(a) Tender must be at a reasonable hour, and if it is of goods they must be kept available for the period reasonably necessary to enable the buyer to take possession; but

-(b) Unless otherwise agreed the buyer must furnish facilities reasonably suited to the receipt of the goods.

-(2) Where the case is within s.
-402.504 respecting shipment tender requires that the seller comply with its provisions.

-(3) Where the seller is required to deliver at a particular destination tender requires that the seller comply with sub.
+The manner, time and place for tender are determined by the agreement and this chapter, and in particular: - (a) Tender must be at a reasonable hour, and if it is of goods they must be kept available for the period reasonably necessary to enable the buyer to take possession; but - (b) Unless otherwise agreed the buyer must furnish facilities reasonably suited to the receipt of the goods. - (2) Where the case is within s.
+402.504 respecting shipment tender requires that the seller comply with its provisions. - (3) Where the seller is required to deliver at a particular destination tender requires that the seller comply with sub.
 (1) and also in any appropriate case tender documents as described in subs.
-(4) and (5).

-(4) Where goods are in the possession of a bailee and are to be delivered without being moved:

-(a) Tender requires that the seller either tender a negotiable document of title covering such goods or procure acknowledgment by the bailee of the buyer's right to possession of the goods; but

-(b) Tender to the buyer of a nonnegotiable document of title or of a written direction to the bailee to deliver is sufficient tender unless the buyer seasonably objects, and receipt by the bailee of notification of the buyer's rights fixes those rights as against the bailee and all 3rd persons; but risk of loss of the goods and of any failure by the bailee to honor the nonnegotiable document of title or to obey the direction remains on the seller until the buyer has had a reasonable time to present the document or direction, and a refusal by the bailee to honor the document or to obey the direction defeats the tender.

-(5) Where the contract requires the seller to deliver documents:

-(a) The seller must tender all such documents in correct form, except as provided in s.
-402.323 (2) with respect to bills of lading in a set; and

-(b) Tender through customary banking channels is sufficient and dishonor of a draft accompanying the documents constitutes nonacceptance or rejection.
+(4) and (5). - (4) Where goods are in the possession of a bailee and are to be delivered without being moved: - (a) Tender requires that the seller either tender a negotiable document of title covering such goods or procure acknowledgment by the bailee of the buyer's right to possession of the goods; but - (b) Tender to the buyer of a nonnegotiable document of title or of a record directing the bailee to deliver is sufficient tender unless the buyer seasonably objects, and except as otherwise provided in ch.
+409 receipt by the bailee of notification of the buyer's rights fixes those rights as against the bailee and all 3rd persons; but risk of loss of the goods and of any failure by the bailee to honor the nonnegotiable document of title or to obey the direction remains on the seller until the buyer has had a reasonable time to present the document or direction, and a refusal by the bailee to honor the document or to obey the direction defeats the tender. - (5) Where the contract requires the seller to deliver documents: - (a) The seller must tender all such documents in correct form, except as provided in s.
+402.323 (2) with respect to bills of lading in a set; and - (b) Tender through customary banking channels is sufficient and dishonor of a draft accompanying or associated with the documents constitutes nonacceptance or rejection.

+History: 1991 a.
+316; 2005 a.
+253; 2009 a.
+322.